pkiel/notebook/_posts/2022-07-25-erlLightCapabilities.md

 To investigate seasonal trends in light, I plan to use the PAR data extracted from
 <a href="https://oceancolor.gsfc.nasa.gov/l3/" target="_blank">NASA’s
-MODIS Level-3 Data.</a> This data is supplied as mean daily exposure (
+MODIS Level-3 Data.</a> This data is supplied as mean daily exposure ( $
-$mol \\space m^{-2} \\space day^{-1}$ ) and has a 4km resolution.
-I plan
-to calculate a daily average value for the last 10 years and construct a seasonal light exposure plot.
+mol m^{-2} day^{-1} $) and has a 4km resolution.
+I plan to calculate a daily average value for the last 10 years and construct a seasonal light exposure plot.
 Assuming that the attenuation of light in a water column is constant throughout the year, then we can extract seasonal light exposure curves to aid in our construction of modeled light exposure for our experiments.
 The exact brightness, however, will be informed by PAR data collected *in situ*.

 I have not yet conducted this analysis.